 If you would like all 4 render nodes to join the render, you can configure the krakatoa Limit to allow your other 2 render nodes to use 3PL.
 First, you will leave the existing Limit maximum at 2, since that is still your floating license count.
 Instead, you will set the Limit Overage to 2 so that your additional render nodes can pick up Krakatoa jobs.
 Finally, you need to enable the Use Usage Based Third Party Licensing option and select krakatoa as the License Application.
 After you press OK, you are now ready to consume Krakatoa 3PL!

 When the additional 2 render nodes pick up your Krakatoa jobs, they will recognize that they are in Overage mode, and will consume Krakatoa 3PL render time instead of connecting to your local Krakatoa license server.
 Because Krakatoa 3PL will only be consumed in Overage mode, it ensures that Deadline always prefers your existing floating licenses before using 3PL render time!

 Purchasing Render Time

 Now that Deadline is configured, you are ready to purchase some render time!
-Simply visit the Thinkbox Store, log in with your Store account, and choose the Deadline on Demand or 3rd Party Licensing bundle(s) you wish to purchase.
+Simply visit the Thinkbox Marketplace, log in with your Marketplace account, and choose the Deadline on Demand or 3rd Party Licensing bundle(s) you wish to purchase.
 When you’re ready to purchase, please review your Cart first.